Temple University Center City

 Students registering for the first time can have a photo ID card made in the Temple Center City administration office (suite 215).
 Call 215-204-8822 for more information or hours of operation.
 Students who have lost their photo ID card can obtain a replacement card for a $20 fee.

 As a service to our students, Temple University has negotiated parking discounts with participating garages at the listed locations on our web site.
-Temple University Center City has no business relationship with these garages and does not play any role in making their policies.
+Temple University Center City has no business relationship with these garages and does not play a role in making their policies.
 In order to receive the discount, students must have their parking ticket validated and show their Temple ID card.
 The validation and list of participating garages are available at the security desk in the ground floor lobby area.

 Meeting and Training Space